-The Abbott Government has taken this authoritarianism to an apogee, to the degree that there is an urgent need to control the worst urges of those in power.
+In the Australian context, the Abbott /Morrison Governments have taken this authoritarianism to an apogee, to the degree that there is an urgent need to control the worst urges of those in power.

-The solutions are straightforward, with there being a number of relatively straightforward steps that could be taken.
+The solutions are straightforward, with there being a number of relatively simple steps that could be taken.

 Term limits, such as those that exist historically and currently in many jurisdictions, would solve several problems; it would mean no person would see political life as career rather than as a community service.
 It would reduce the issue of undue influence by removing the relationships that develop with long-term political careers.
 Lifelong politicians inevitably develop relationships that are corrupting and damaging.